 The developer had been previously convicted of bribing Olmert and other officials

-Olmert was convicted in March of receiving about $161,000 in bribes related to a controversial Jerusalem housing project called Holyland.
+Judge David Rosen of the Tel Aviv District Court convicted Olmert of receiving about $161,000 in bribes related to a controversial Jerusalem housing project called Holyland.
 The judge acquitted Olmert on a third count of bribery.